mccutchen/urlresolver/README.md

 A URL is resolved by issuing a `GET` request and following any redirects until a non-`30x` response is received.

-These requests are made by a customized transport that sends fake browser headers and properly handles cookies between redirects, in an underhanded attempt to maximize the possibility of fetching an accurate title.

 ## Canonicalizing

 The final URL is aggressively canonicalized using a combination of